 The School recognizes the potential harmful effect that substance abuse can have on the lives of individual members within the Wake Forest community.
 To that end, the School has adopted a Student Substance Abuse Policy which addresses the issues of identification, confidentiality, education, treatment, and penalties for violation of the policy.
 The status of any student will not be jeopardized for conscientiously seeking early assistance in the recovery from substance abuse impairment.
-Students who are identified as possibly having a problem and who are referred to WFSM Counseling and Wellness Services may be required to seek further assessment and treatment for substance abuse issues.
+Students who are identified as possibly having a problem and who are referred to WFSM Counseling and Wellness Services may be required to participate in educational programming concerning substance abuse or may be required to seek further assessment and treatment for substance abuse issues.
 To the extent possible, complete confidentiality will be maintained with students seeking assistance and treatment.